top of page

 Under Banking 2.0, a customer's deposit would no longer be held by the bank itself, it would be held by the Fed, eliminating all risk for the customer.

-As intermediaries, banks would still originate and service loans, but the Fed would be their source of capital.
+As intermediaries, banks would still originate and service loans, but the Fed would be their source of capital, not you.

 Because the Fed would create the money needed for mortgages, there would no longer be a cost of funds.
-Thus, mortgages would be interest-free.
+Thus, mortgages could be interest-free.